NingWangDMU/NingWangDMU/README.md

 ---

-### 👨‍🎓 About Me
+#### 👨‍🎓 <em>About Us</em>

-I am a **Professor** in the Department of Computer Science at **[Your University Name]**, specializing in system design, distributed computing, and advanced technologies.
+I am a Professor in the School of Marine Engineering at Dalian Maritime Univercity, China, specializing in system design, distributed computing, and advanced technologies.
 With a passion for pushing the boundaries of computer science, I lead a dynamic research team dedicated to solving real-world problems through innovative solutions.

 **Current Focus Areas:**
 - 🏗️ **System Architecture & Design**: Designing scalable, robust systems